MilenaRPotes/BasicPayrollCalculator/README.md

 - 🧮 **Automatic calculations:** Computes gross salary, deductions, and net salary.
 - 💸 **Deductions included:** Social security and taxes for salaries above a certain threshold.

+## 🛠 How It Works
+1️⃣ Enter the number of hours worked.
+2️⃣ Enter the hourly rate.
+3️⃣ The program calculates:
+   - Gross salary
+   - Social security (4%)
+   - Tax (10% for salaries above 2,000,000)
+   - Net salary after deductions
+4️⃣ Results are displayed clearly in the console.
+5️⃣ Press any key to exit the program.

 ## 🛠️ Technologies
 - 🖥️ **C#**
 - ⚙️ **.NET**